conorwscott93/Streamlyne_DocRanking/README.md

-Streamlyne DocRanking
+Streamlyne Ranking Searched Documents
 =====================

-Attempting to create a search query with results from any documents with key words and tags
+Attempting to create a search query with results from any documents with key words and tags.